 NOTE: Bags should be stacked, blocked, interlocked, and limited in height so that they are stable and secure against sliding or collapse.
 Check that all containers are clearly labelled and free from leaks.
 Packing as recommended by manufacturer.

-Storage incompatibility
+Storage Incompatibility

-- ► Avoid strong acids, acid chlorides, acid anhydrides and chloroformates. - Avoid contact with copper, aluminium and their alloys. - Avoid reaction with oxidising agents
+- Avoid strong acids, acid chlorides, acid anhydrides and chloroformates. - Avoid contact with copper, aluminium and their alloys.

-SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION
+8 - EXPOSURE CONTROLS AND PERSONAL PROTECTION

 Control parameters